Team-Constancy/.github/profile/README.md

 - Visual Studio 2022 (17.12.4)

 ## Acknowledgements
-Team Hydrogen would like to thank the following members of our founding organization YoungWonks for their unwavering support and encouragement throughout the development of our application.
+Team Vortex would like to thank the following members of our founding organization YoungWonks for their unwavering support and encouragement throughout the development of our application.
 - [Suchin Ravi](https://github.com/wonksknowsuchin), for organizing this team, providing mentorship in machine learning, and guiding the trajectory of our project.
 - Jayson Harriott, for kickstarting our project and performing required formal procedures.